I have a special treat to share with you.

 "..Not everyone would choose red walls for a guest room.
 I know.
 But you can be more adventurous because no one is going to be sleeping there all the time—hopefully.

 Red is very warm, and it sets off the chintz. ..
 I didn't want guests to come in and think they were going to be eaten alive by those giant apples and pears.
 So I quilted it to take the edge off. ...The quilting also creates another layer of pattern.
 And a kind of patina.
-Although that wasn't a problem here -
+Although that wasn't a problem here - Having three boys around definitely added to the patina very quickly."- CN

 So chintz is your time capsule?

-It’s good, classic American
+It’s good, classic Americandecorating."

-Another American classic—a ticking stripe—perks up a boy’s room
+Another American classic—a ticking stripe—perks up a boy’s room |

-A large-scale pattern on the wallcovering by Katie Ridder for Holland & Sherry
+A large-scale pattern on the wallcovering by Katie Ridder for Holland & Sherry makes the master bath feel bigger. |

 So enjoy the rest of the home in the April issue of House Beautiful, and let me know which room was YOUR favorite!